SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Overview

-During lattice reduction, \picante{} applies BKZ (as implemented in \fplll{}~\cite{fplll}) to the $2n\times 2n$ matrix: $\mathbf{ \Lambda}_i = $.
-BKZ finds a linear transformation $ $ such that the norms of the $2n$ rows of $ \mathbf{\Lambda}_i = $ are small.
-Applying $\mathbf{R}_i$ to $\mathbf A_i$ and $\mathbf b_i$, \picante{} generates $2n$ reduced \lwe{} pairs $(\mathbf R_i \mathbf A_i,\mathbf R_i \mathbf b_i)$ (modulo $q$). \system{} instead rearranges the rows of $\mathbf \Lambda_i$ and applies lattice reduction to $ \mathbf{\Lambda'}_i = $.
-This reduces the number of operations needed for lattice reduction and allows BKZ to run with lower floating point precision.
-These two improvements cut the preprocessing time significantly.
 They also result in smaller $\mathbf R_i$ norms (smaller error in $\mathbf R_i \mathbf b_i$), which can be leveraged to further reduce the norm of $\mathbf{R_iA_i}+q\cdot\mathbf{C_i}$ by using a lower $\omega$ parameter ($\omega = 10$) than \picante{} ($\omega = 15$).
 Finally, \system{} replaces BKZ with two interleaved algorithms (BKZ~2.0~\cite{CN11_BKZ} and the efficient reduction technique introduced in~\cite{charton2023efficient}), adaptively increases the blocksize and precision as reduction progresses, and introduces a stopping condition.
 For instance, for $n=256$ and $\log_2 q=20$, \system{}'s preprocessing is $45\times$ faster, while improving the quality of the reduction by $20\%$ (Table~\ref{tab:preprocess}).

 Quality of reduction is measured by the standard deviation of the entries of $\mathbf A_i$.
 Preprocessing time in Table~\ref{tab:preprocess} is the hours needed to process one matrix on a single CPU.
 We list the time for all $n,q$ attempted in Tables~\ref{tab:512_results} and \ref{tab:gaussian_verde}.
 For each dimension $n$ and modulus $q$, we process 2 million$/n$ matrices in parallel across hundreds of CPUs, see \S\ref{subsec:params} for details.
 Better preprocessing allows \system{} to scale to larger dimensions and retrieve secrets with larger $h$.